robotice-devices/mcp9808-device/README.rst

 Compatibility
 =============

-* BeagleBone - Not tested
+* BeagleBone - Driver not working yet
 * RaspberryPi - Not tested

 Usage